-- Candidates scan a factual communication (or communications) of approximately 700 words e.g. report(s), article(s), advertisement(s), email(s), letter(s). - They identify and note down required information e.g. similarities and differences, or causes and effects, or advantages and disadvantages, or problems and solutions, or actions and consequences.
-Only one example content point will be given as guidance to candidates. - 15 marks are allocated for content points. - Candidates use these notes to write a summary of 160 words.
-5 marks are allocated for language.
+- Candidates scan a factual text (or texts) of approximately 700 words, e.g. report(s), article(s), advertisement(s), email(s), letter(s). - Candidates identify and note down required information, e.g. similarities and differences, or causes and effects, or advantages and disadvantages, or problems and solutions, or actions and consequences.

+Example content points will be given as guidance to candidates.

+- A total of 12 marks are allocated for content points. - Candidates use their notes to write a summary of between 150 and 180 words. - A total of 10 marks are allocated for the summary based on relevance and coherence.